valeria-va/ROS2_rUBot_mecanum_ws/Documentation/07_Project_TrafficSigns_Navigation_YOLO.md

 ## **4. Signal prediction**

 In TheConstruct environment
-- Train the model on pre-trained model (i.e. yolov8n.pt) with the custom dataset obtained from Roboflow (i.e. signal.yaml)
+- Train the model on pre-trained model (i.e. yolov8n.pt) with the custom dataset obtained from Roboflow (i.e. signal.yaml).
+The suggested value for "epochs=100" to obtain a more accurate model.
+This program performs:
+    - Generates a model "yolo8n_custom.pt"
+    - Evaluates the model performances
+    - makes a prediction for a speciffic test image
+    - save the model to be used in the next section for real time prediction

 ````python
 # This script demonstrates how to train a YOLOv8n model using the Ultralytics YOLO library.